-Goal: To encourage the development of businesses and services which will enhance the economic potential of our renewable natural resources, recognizing that tourism and recreation resources are economic resources.
+Goal: To encourage the development of businesses and services (including tourism and recreation resources) that will utilize the local labor market, will enhance the economic potential of our agricultural and renewable natural resources, and will be compatible with the rural setting of Barnet.

 - 1. Create an inventory of the existing and potential recreational opportunities in the town which would include, for example, Harvey's Lake, existing hiking trails and potential recreation trails. - 2.
 Encourage a diversity of sustainable uses in the town through zoning which would allow variety of low-impact commercial and recreational uses in a range of districts.
-Examples of such development would include Bed and Breakfast establishments and four season recreational centers like the Craftsbury Touring Center as well as a variety of home occupations and light industry. - 3.
-Educate local entrepreneurs about the availability of small business development services and funds. - 4.
+Examples of such development would include

+Bed and Breakfast establishments and four season recreational centers like the Craftsbury Touring Center as well as a variety of home occupations and light industry.

+- 3. Educate local entrepreneurs about the availability of small business development services and funds.
+Maintain a list of resources (including funding sources) that can be utilized by residents seeking to start or expand their business. - 4.
 No large, heavy industry incompatible with the agricultural, rural and natural resource values of Barnet should be located in the town.
 There should be a diversity of local commercial and service enterprises and the local labor market should be used as much as possible in these enterprises.